TKLinux966/Pysomware/README.md

 Do NOT send bitcoin to this address.

 ## Before you try
 I made this ransomware to learn how ransomwares work.
-So this ransomware is not evil and awesome compared to real ransomwares in the wild.<br />
+So this ransomware may not be evil and great compared to real ransomwares in the wild.<br />
+I left some functions uncommented or undeleted because of debugging purpose.
+You can uncomment or delete them for sure.